 Kendra Cherry author of Everything Psychology Book said, “The basic emotions, however many there really are, serve as the foundation for all the more complex and subtle emotions that make up the human experience.”
 There is some compelling evidence that shows consumers use emotions rather than information to evaluate brands.
 Emotions also create deeper and more visceral impressions that have impact on long-term memory.

-Emotions are complex but for the purpose of building a brand based on feelings, we used Plutchik’s eight basic emotions.
+Emotions are complex but for the purpose of building an emotional brand, we used Plutchik’s eight basic emotions.

 Most companies try to stay clear of associating their brand to negative emotions.
-But some brands have been very successful in differentiating their brand with the contentious emotions of disgust, sadness, anger and fear.
+But some brands have been very successful in differentiating their emotional branding with the contentious emotions of disgust, sadness, anger and fear.

 Disturbing graphic images on cigarette packs is a great example of using disgust to build the brand of anti-smoking.
 Gone are the days of the iconic Marlboro man, the ultimate American masculine cowboy brand, which drove Marlboro to the number one tobacco brand in the world.
 I have read that several actors who portrayed the Marlboro man over the years have rode off into the sunset prematurely due to smoking-related diseases–talk about disgusting.
 Dr. Ellen Peters, who conducted a research study on the effectiveness of smoking warning labels and graphic images with 244 smokers, says, “The images definitely did stir their emotions, but those emotions led them to think more carefully about the risks of smoking and how those risks affected them.”